mnn/ts-opt/README.md

   .onSome(x => x * x) // Some(2)
 ```

-That's because the purpose of `onSome` is to "break" the purely functional approach and allows `Opt` to be used in a more imperative way - calling a callback function for the sole purpose of side-effects.
+That's because the purpose of `onSome` is to "break" the purely functional approach and allows `Opt` to be used in a more imperative way - calling a callback function for the sole purpose of [side-effects](https://softwareengineering.stackexchange.com/a/262000/302966).
 The callback function changes something somewhere else, e.g. sets a global variable or changes DOM.
-In such cases we don't care about the return value (it's up to the callback function to handle errors) and thus `Opt` ignores that return value from a callback and `onSome` simply returns a previous `Opt`.
+In such cases we don't care about the return value (in most cases it doesn't return anything, this library assumes the responsibility for an error handling is on the callback function).
+Thus `Opt` ignores that return value from a callback and `onSome` simply returns a previous `Opt`.
 Because of this, we can easily create chains with multiple callbacks between processing:

 ```ts
 const f = (x?: number) => opt(x)